 Portuguese courts have applied the doctrine of equivalents on several occasions, but there is certainly no Portuguese doctrine of equivalents as yet.
 German case law is persuasive to this effect, as is English, French and Spanish case law.
 The finer points of equivalence may be difficult to argue or understand before an open court and a judge or arbitrator may well prefer to ask for expert evidence in this regard.

 Q: Are there problems in enforcing certain types of patent relating to, for example, biotechnology, business methods or software?

 Some problems may arise in very specific and highly complex fields which require technical expertise and sophisticated interplays of law and science.
-The relatively low number of patent litigation cases in Portugal is admittedly not a positive factor, but the ongoing work of the specialised IP Court is expected to mitigate these problems.
+The relatively low number of patent litigation cases in Portugal is admittedly not a positive factor, but the ongoing work of the specialised IP Court is expected to continuously improve on this matter.

 Q: To what extent are courts obliged to consider previous cases that have covered issues similar to those pertaining to a dispute?